Jesper-Hustad/bad-light-preview/CONTRIBUTING.md

 ## Code of conduct
 All contributions are welcome no matter previous experience.
+We strive to give constructive and positive feedback to everyone who contributes.
 Thanks to everyone who helps make this a welcoming project.
-Striving to give constructive and positive feedback to everyone who contributes.